Did you ever want to congratulate someone on getting a new job with words more interesting than, “Congratulations on the new job!”

 Best of luck with your new adventure!

-- Why follow a straight career path when you have the opportunity to make a right turn?
+Why follow a straight career path when you have the opportunity to make the right turn?
 Best of luck to you!

 Starting our own business

 Enjoy your new role as CEO – Chief Everything Officer.
 You’re in good hands.